Drought Survival – Preparation is VITAL

 In the following video, City Prepping explains why water is so important and how to store it for long periods of time:

 Each person in the home needs roughly one gallon of water per day, according to Ready.gov.
-To prepare for long-term drought, this means the average household is going to need a LOT of water hidden away for a not-so-rainy day.
+To prepare for a long-term drought, the average household is going to need a LOT of water hidden away for a not-so-rainy day.
 For homesteads with livestock, even more water will need to be kept.

 For long-term storage City Prepping suggests purchasing brand new storage containers.
 Even with new containers, it’s recommended to sterilize the insides with bleach before adding potable water, just to be safe.